Import your blog into HubSpot

 - To complete your import, click Review results.
 You'll see a listing of blog posts, and any other web content scanned on your website.

-- Click Preview to see a live preview of how your blog post will look in HubSpot, and a listing of all the values the importer tool identified for that post.
+- Click Preview to see a simplified preview of your blog post content, image URLs, and a listing of the values the importer tool identified for that post.

 - All blog posts are selected for import by default.
 Deselect the checkbox on the left for any blog posts that you want to omit from your import.